 The Rasmussen case raised a similar issue to that under discussion here.
 The mother's former husband wished to challenge the paternity of one of the children.
 He was outside the statutory time limit prescribed by Danish law for bringing paternity proceedings.
 This limit did not apply to mothers.
-This was a difference in treatment for the purpose of Art 14.
-However the European Court of Human Rights held that it was not discriminatory.
-It pointed to the state's margin of appreciation, one of the factors in which may be the existence or non-existence of common ground between the laws of the contracting states.
+This was a difference in treatment for the purpose of article 14.
+However the court held that it was not discriminatory.
+It pointed to the state's margin of appreciation, one of the factors in which may be the existence or non-existence of common ground between the laws of the contractingstates.
 On examination, it was found that the position of the mother and of the husband were regulated in different ways in most contracting states.
 It also took into account that the Danish law was based on recommendations made after a careful study of the problem by a specialist committee and subsequently modified in the light of developments in society.

-No case has yet held that all differences between mothers and fathers, or between married and unmarried fathers, are contrary to the convention.
+No case has yet held that all differences between mothers and fathers, or between married and unmarried fathers, are contrary to the Convention of 1953.
 As stated earlier there is at least some policy basis for suggesting that some differentiation between them has an objective and reasonable justification.
-I notice from the recent consultation paper from the Lord Chancellor's Department (para 62) that 'The Government's view is that the current law . . . complies with Articles 8 and 14 of the Convention'.
+I notice from the recent Consultation Paper from the Lord Chancellor's Department (March 1998), at p.
+17, para.
+62 that "The Government's view is that the current law . . . complies with articles 8 and 14 of the Convention."
 If I took a different view I would not hesitate to say so, but for the reasons already explained I do not.

 There may come a time when the Parliament of this country, having considered the policy matters further, decides to eliminate those differences.
-Or there may come a time when so many of the contracting states to the convention decide to do so that the currently wide margin of appreciation allowed in this area narrows so far as to oblige us to do so.
+Or there may come a time when so many of the contracting states to the Convention decide to do so that the currently wide margin of appreciation allowed in this area narrows so far as to oblige us to do so.
 But in my view that time has not yet come.